joonhocho/react-native-issues-solutions/README.md

 ### KeyboardAvoidingScrollView
  - buggy
- - Does not handle inputs well
+ - Does not handle inputs at all
    - does not scroll to focused input